AhnafTahmid98/StudyBuddyPlannerApp/README.md

 ## Screens

-The app has at least three main screens (as required in the assignment):
+The app has three main screens :

 1. **Home Screen**
    - Shows a list of tasks.